Ransomware is malware that encrypts data and makes it inaccessible until a ransom is paid. It’s one of the most common types of cybercrime.

 Like it or not, digital extortion remains one of the most common types of cybercrime.
 It can be an ingenious way for hackers to make a quick buck by threatening to reveal the source code to their nefarious app, but it can also lead to high costs and losses.

-It is best to take advice from experts like Fortinet regarding a ransomware payment or settlement, they will help you understand your attackers’ motivations and what they want.
+It is best to take advice from experts like Fortinet regarding a paying a ransomware payment or settlement, they will help you understand your attackers’ motivations and what they want.
 Seeking advice from such professionals and keeping your wits about you and maintaining composure can help ensure the negotiation goes well and you don’t make a costly mistake.

 The biggest challenge in a successful ransomware deal is getting the best possible price for your data.
 The good news is that it can be done.
 Just be sure to choose the right time for the negotiation and the correct location.